Keep up with the latest hiring trends!

 Your ability to sell the client will directly impact on your success.
-If your company is a major organisation with a good ‘name’ in the sector they’re in… great.
+If your company is a major organization with a good ‘name’ in the sector they’re in… great.
 Company sold.
 Deals done.
 If your company is a startup, you’d better make sure you can sell over the phone and in press.
-A startup with no employer branding, no marketing function and small web presence means your effort per hire will be much greater than a large established business.
+A startup with little employer branding, a skeleton marketing function, and small web presence means your effort per hire could be be much greater than a large established business.

 2. Take Home

 It’s imperative to not only work out how much money you’ll be taking home, but how much this differs to now.
 And more specifically, what changes this will make to your everyday life.
 Some companies employing in-house recruiters will offer an attractive base salary.
 If they offer commission or a bonus scheme, it’s likely this won’t touch what your scheme was.
 The potential to earn very good money is ever present in agency recruitment.
 Your take home pay in-house may be smaller, but it’s likely to be more reliable.

 If there’s regimented career progression available, then you can see the next few years and how you’ll progress within the company.
 As more businesses alter the way they recruit, and smaller boutique startups realise the value of an internal isolated recruitment function, it may be that you’re actually the first person in your department.

 Apart from the obvious implications this has for your day job (marketing, sales, researching, interviewing, technical assessments, project planning, campaign building etc.) it’s likely that your employer might not know what your career progression will look like.